The Information Brochure is available on the website of the Programme as well as the website of Tata Institute of Social Sciences, www.tiss.edu

 ApplicantsWe expect the following documents to be attached with the form to consider the application for scrutiny and further process:

 - Recent reference letters* (Check guidelines for Reference letters)

 - IFRC/RCRC/ICRC affiliation (only for candidates related with IFRC/RCRC/ICRC)

-* If you are applying for Bursary/Scholarship, your SOP and references letters should support your bursary requirements.
+* If you are applying for Bursary/Scholarship, your references letters should support your bursary requirements.